realonbebeto/duck/README.md

 3. Tracing and Error handling to log error spans and causes
 4. Context handling: Reports generated should only be for the new data ingested
    - As well provision to merge/incorporate new and old data for reports
+5. Authenticaton and User Management for login/signup and permissions

 ##  🔧 Assumptions
 1. Anyone other than Bidco is collectively considered a competitor